 Hate crimes, or bias-motivated crimes, are characterized by two key factors.
-First, since "[h]ate, in and of itself, cannot be criminalized . . . hate crimes are 'traditional offenses."
+First, since "[h]ate, in and of itself, cannot be criminalized . . . hate crimes are 'traditional offenses.'"
 In other words, hate crimes are not separate forms of criminal activity, but rather consist of actions that are already criminalized.
 A hate crime may consist of a violent act, destruction of property, interference with rights, or expressive conduct.
 Second, the perpetrator of the criminal act purposefully selects a victim on the basis of actual or perceived race, color, religion, national origin, gender, sexual orientation, gender identity, or disability.
-Thus,
+Thus, what distinguishes hate crimes from the traditional offenses upon which they are

-^{1.} See Bill Dobbs, Wade Henderson, Tish Durkin, James B. Jacobs, Chris Anders, & Hayley Gorenberg, Are Hate Crime Laws Necessary?, N.Y.
-TIMES (Mar.
-7, 2012), https://perma.cc/S48X-TLLU.
+^{1.} See Bill Dobbs, Justice, Not Vengeance, for Hate Crimes, N.Y.
+TIMES (Apr.
+16, 2012), https://perma.cc/KT8R-CCBJ.

-^{2.} Ryan D. King, Hate Crimes: Perspectives on Offending and the Law, in HANDBOOK ON CRIME AND DEVIANCE 525, 527-33 (Marvin D. Krohn, Alan J. Lizotte, & Gina Penly Hall eds., 2009).
+^{2.} Ryan D. King, Hate Crimes: Perspectives on Offending and the Law, in HANDBOOK ON CRIME AND DEVIANCE 525, 527-33 (Marvin D. Krohn, Alan J. Lizotte, & Gina Penly Hall eds., 1st ed.
+2009).

-^{3.} See generally 18 U.S.C.A. § 249 (2022).
+^{3.} See generally 18 U.S.C.A. § 249 (West, Westlaw through Pub.
+L. No. 118-41).